 Orange Ginger: Add orange zest and grated ginger for an energy boost.

-Cucumber & Melon: Puree cucumber and melon together and add to mixture.
+Cucumber & Melon: Puree cucumber and melon together and add for extra antioxidants and hydration.

 Peppermint & Eucalyptus: Add a few drops of both essential oils for a great stress reliever.